lineartimer/WebAppStarterPack/doc/notes.md

 - Go to the resource and click Browse to see what is there by default

 Deploying the web api:
-- In the terminal within VS Code, navigate to the Backend folder and build the project: dotnet publish -c Release -o ./bin/Publish Backend.csproj
+- In the terminal within VS Code, navigate to the backend's folder and build the project: dotnet publish -c Release -o ./bin/Publish <backend's csproj>
 - Click on the Azure icon and sign in to your Azure account.
 Then under resources, you should be able to see your subscription and the resources under that subscription
 - Right click the folder in the bin folder that contains the output of your build and click Deploy to WebApp.
 When prompted, select your WebApp you created in Azure then click Deploy